DXBlr/php-jenkins/readme.md

 * Click **Build Now**

 ## Clone/download php-jenkins
-* Clone/download php-jenkins build file(s) [here](https://github.com/DXBlr/php-jenkins).
+* Clone/download php-jenkins build file(s) [here](https://github.com/DXBlr/php-jenkins.git).
 * Copy files and directories to your repository.
-* Change the build.xml w.r.t. your project, if required.
+* Change the build.xml and other builds in build(directory) w.r.t. your project, if required.

 ## Reconfigure your project
 * Select your project